 The posts are written by Andreea Scacioc.
 She finished her PhD in structural biology at the Max Planck Institute for Biophysical Chemistry in December 2014.
-Currently, Andreea is continuing her structural biology research at a prestigious institute in Sweden.
-But she is also registered as a freelance journalist.
+After that, Andreea continued her structural biology research at a prestigious institute in Sweden and now is a postdoc in Oxford.
 Among her past and present professional and political affiliations, one can be mention:

 - Policy Research workgroup coordinator at Eurodoc – the European Council of Doctoral Candidates and Junior Researchers – April 2016 – April 2017

 - Member of THESIS e.V. – the Germany-wide organization representing the interests of junior academics – March 2016 – present